 Also, your labels should clearly show either a match, or the existence of a stopping condition (aka a base case).
 Consider the following question (you need not answer it in writing): Does the base case change slightly depending on how many elements we have in the array?
 In other words, how do we set up a stopping condition that will handle both even and odd numbers of elements?
-(Note that it is okay if you stop before all the array copies are used.)
+(Note that it is okay if you stop before all the array copies shown on the page are used.)

-2. Download the Lab8-eclipse.zip project archive from the class website.
+- 2. Download the Lab8-eclipse.zip project archive from the class website.
 Import the project into your Eclipse workspace using the slides from Lab 2.
-You will submit the modified project archive when you are finished.

-3. Review the source code.
-Note the comments provided in the source code that give hints as to what needs to be done in the program.

-- 4. Complete the source code by doing the following: - a.
+You will submit the modified project archive when you are finished. - 3.
+Review the source code.
+Note the comments provided in the source code that give hints as to what needs to be done in the program. - 4.
+Complete the IntegerSearcher class by doing the following: - a.
 Add code that calculates the midpoint. - b.
 Add expressions to the if statements that will terminate the method and call it recursively. - c.
-Add parameters to the two recursive calls of the recursiveBinarySearch method

-5. Test the program to make sure it works correctly.
-As written, this program should be able to find the positive integers between 0 and 1000.
-However, you should consider testing your code with other data as well.

-6. Ensure that there are no warnings generated for your code.
+Add parameters to the two recursive calls of the recursiveBinarySearch method. - 5.
+Test the program to make sure it works correctly.
+As written, this program should be able to find the positive even integers between 0 and 1000.
+However, you should consider testing your code with other data as well. - 6.
+Ensure that there are no warnings generated for your code.
 Do not suppress warnings.
-Fix your code so that warnings are not necessary.
+Fix your code so that warnings are not necessary. - 7.
+BONUS QUESTION:

+Complete the Adder class by doing the following:
-7. Submit the project archive following the steps given in the Submission Instructions by Friday, April 15, 11:00 am through D2L (http://learn.ou.edu).

-8. Turn in this lab handout (with completed answers) to your lab instructor during lab hours or by bringing it to Professor Hougen's office by Friday, April 15, 11:00 am and handing it to him or sliding it under his office door if he is not there.
+- a.
+Add code that determines if the sub-array array[left,...,right] is empty. - b.
+Add parameters to the recursive call of the recursiveSum method. - 8.
+Submit the project archive following the steps given in the Submission Instructions by Friday, November 8, 4:30 pm through D2L (http://learn.ou.edu). - 9.
+Turn in this lab handout (with completed answers) to your lab instructor during lab hours or by bringing it to Professor Hougen's office by Friday, November 8, 4:30 pm and handing it to him or sliding it under his office door if he is not there.